wopify/medium-api-wrapper/README.md

 # medium-api-wrapper
 A wrapper for fetching medium-posts on topic and only get the useful data back

+### Description
+A wrapper for fetching posts from Medium™ using their "?format=json" method.
+What you then get back is 10 posts from their feed on that topic that day.
+What returned from this wrapper will add are a couple of things.
+For example:

+- A link to the actual post on Medium™
+- A full object with data about the author

 ## GET request

     https://vast-journey-70991.herokuapp.com/posts?topic={topic}